pcengines/apu2-documentation/docs/research/Orange_Pi_flasher.md

 linux-source-dev-sun8i_5.32_all.deb

 ```
+There are also u-boot and source packages which are not necessary to update

-These packages need to be  sent to Orange Pi, for example via scp:
+the Orange Pi.
+Send the following three packages to Orange Pi, via SCP for
+example:

 ```
 scp linux-image-dev-sun8i_5.32_armhf.deb root@192.168.0.112:/root/